 Work hours will be 7 a.m. to 3:30 p.m.
 The road may be reduced to one lane with alternating traffic during work hours.
 Access for pedestrians and bicyclists will be maintained.

 About the Project

 The road shoulders will be widened to accommodate paved bike lanes, curbs, gutters, sidewalks and landscaping.

 A marked crosswalk with a pedestrian-activated flashing beacon will be added approximately 50 feet west of the Pierce Transit transfer station.

 Street lights will also be added, along with an enclosed storm drainage system and stormwater treatment facilities.

-Crews will remove vegetation and debris from the project area July 15.
+Crews removed vegetation and debris from the project area July 13.

-From mid-July to mid-August, crews will install the enclosed storm drainage system.
-Next, the crews will install the curbs, gutters, sidewalks, street lights and crosswalk from mid-August to early September.
+From mid-July to mid-August, crews installed the enclosed storm drainage system.
+Crews installed the curbs, gutters, and sidewalks from mid-August to mid-September.

 The project’s contractor is Axum General Construction Inc. The construction cost is approximately $821,000.
 This project is funded with federal Surface Transportation Program (Urban) funds and County Road Funds.